“Wild Play” Family Nature Play Gathering - July 2026 - Castlemaine

 * Please note that groups are subject to bookings/availability

-Social Chefs - School Holiday Social Group
+Social Chefs - July School Holiday Social Group - Box Hill

 This small group program is designed to be a fun and supportive way for children to build confidence in the kitchen, develop practical cooking skills whilst providing plenty of opportunities for supporting social interactions with peers.